 Being pregnant can be scary—so much of the baby’s growth and development is out of your control.
 But the best way to give your little one a healthy start is to take prenatal vitamins.
 These supplements can minimize the risks of birth defects, enhance your baby’s development and prevent the depletion of your own vitamin and mineral supply.
 Because of these benefits, the Society of Obstetricians and Gynecologists of Canada recommends them for all pregnant women.

-Choosing a supplement If you already take multivitamins, you might wonder if it’s necessary to buy prenatal vitamins, but they really are different: Prenatal vitamins have higher amounts of a few star baby-growing nutrients, so it’s best to switch over to them even before you try to conceive.
+If you already take multivitamins, you might wonder if it’s necessary to buy prenatal vitamins, but they really are different: Prenatal vitamins have higher amounts of a few star baby-growing nutrients, so it’s best to switch over to them even before you try to conceive.

-Experts say it doesn’t matter which specific prenatal vitamin you choose, though.
+Experts say it doesn’t matter which specific prenatal vitamin you choose.
 “All prenatal vitamins are slightly different from one another,” says Batya Grundland, a family physician and the maternity care lead at Women’s College Hospital, “but it doesn’t seem to matter which one you take.”
 That’s because they’re consistent in the most crucial ingredients: folate and iron.

-The importance of folateAlso known by its synthetic version, folic acid, folate reduces the risk for neural tube defects.
+Also known by its synthetic version, folic acid, folate reduces the risk of neural tube defects.
 “There are rare congenital anomalies where the spinal cord and neural tube do not develop completely,” says Grundland.
 “By supplementing with folate, you reduce the chance of that congenital malformation.”

-Risk for this defect is highest in the first trimester, especially during the first few weeks, which is why it’s ideal to start taking prenatal vitamins three months before conception.
+The risk for this defect is highest in the first trimester, especially during the first few weeks of pregnancy, which is why it’s ideal to start taking prenatal vitamins three months before conception.
 And since it’s difficult to get the required daily dose of 0.4 to 0.8 milligrams from food—even if you do eat folate-rich spinach, asparagus and liver—health professionals recommend supplementation regardless of diet.

-Stocking up on iron Iron is the second key nutrient in prenatal vitamins because it’s needed to make red blood cells, and women gain more blood mass while they’re pregnant, explains Kerri Cuthbert, a dietitian with the Winnipeg Regional Health Authority.
+Iron is the second key nutrient in prenatal vitamins because it’s needed to make red blood cells, and women gain more blood mass while they’re pregnant, explains Kerri Cuthbert, a dietitian with the Winnipeg Regional Health Authority.
 “Plus, it supports normal brain development in the baby.”

 The only concern?
 If you’re already taking other supplements or herbal remedies.
 For example, vitamin A, which is found in cod liver, fish oil and prenatal vitamins, can cause birth defects when taken in high doses, so it’s best to talk to your doctor before adding any new supplement into your rotation.

 Ideally, you should be getting as many nutrients as possible from food, with plenty of calcium and vitamin D (both found in dairy, fortified milk alternatives, sardines and salmon), as well as omega-3s (in nuts, seeds, soy, salmon, herring, mackerel, clams and mussels).
 But if you’re unable to maintain a balanced diet because of limited access to healthy food, food allergies, dietary restrictions or medical conditions, a prenatal vitamin will pick up the slack.